When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-The feeling may be that the UK has escaped lightly from Donald Trump's 'Liberation Day' tariffs announcement, but the wider questions of the US/UK relationship aren't any nearer to resolution.
-Cardew's Public Affairs team dips into the geopolitics.
+The UK escaped lightly from Donald Trump's 'Liberation Day' tariffs announcement, but issues of the US/UK relationship aren't any nearer to resolution.

 Read More

-The scandal over funding of fake students distracts from far more fundamental issues for the university sector, explains Robin Walker.
+The scandal over funding of fake students distracts from far more fundamental issues for the university sector.

 Read More